pingcap/blog/2017-05-27-rust-in-tikv.md

 At first, I will explain the reason why we chose Rust to develop TiKV, then show you the architecture of TiKV briefly and the key technologies.
 In the end, I will introduce what we plan to do in the future.

-### <span id="what">What’s TiKV?</span>
+### <span id="what">What's TiKV?</span>

-All right, let’s begin.
+All right, let's begin.
 First,  what is TiKV.
 TiKV is a distributed Key-Value database with the following features:

 * **Geo-replication:** We use Raft and Placement Driver to replicate data geographically to guarantee data safety.